 The current level of service is based on inspecting trees following a reactive notification from the community or staff.
-The 2020 Community Satisfaction Survey resulted in 81% satisfaction with Council's management of street trees.

 At present the proactive risk mitigation as denoted in the Statewide Mutual Best Practice Manuals and Guidelines has not been fully implemented at Council.
 This gap was also highlighted in a recent risk internal audit against Statewide Mutual Best Practice self - check.
 To address this gap the Strategic Asset Management Plan8 makes a commitment to implement the Statewide Mutual Best Practice Manuals for tree management.
 With this in mind the desired level of service is that to implement the proactive tree inspection program as per the intent of the Trees Statewide Mutual Best Practice Manuals and Guidelines in addition to the reactive tree inspection process.